ANRGUSC/Raspberry-Pi-OLSRd-Tutorial/README.md

 You are all done, you should see this screen:
 ![](images/olsrd_working.png)

-To reconnect to your home wifi network.
-Run the restart_networking shell scripts.
+To reconnect to your home wifi network, run the restart_networking shell scripts.

 If you want to see multi-hopping work without having to go too far, you can decrease the Tx Power on your wifi antenna using the following command: iwconfig wlan1 txpower 0